c-sanders/BoostAndQtThreads/README.md

 This suffix rule tells make how to build a Qt moc (`.moc`) file from the corresponding `.hpp` file.
 If make finds that a particular `.moc` file is out of date, then it will use this rule to update it.

-+ Ascertaining the name of the dependency file.
++ Ascertaining the name of the prerequisite file.

-Once a particular target filename has been passed to this suffix rule, the next thing that the make utility needs to do, is to ascertain the name of the dependency file which the target file depends upon.
+Once a particular target filename has been passed to this suffix rule, the next thing that the make utility needs to do, is ascertain the name of the prerequisite file which the target file depends upon.
 This task is delegated by the make utility to the suffix rule.
 One problem with this however, is that suffix rules aren't all that powerful - or clever.
-When it comes to ascertaining the name of the dependency file, all this suffix rule does is look for a dependency file whose filename is the same as the target filename, but with a filename extension of `.hpp` rather than `.moc`.
-For example, if this suffix rule was passed a target filename of `TestClass.moc`, then all it would do is simply ascertain that it needs to look for a dependency file whose name is `TestClass.hpp`.
+When it comes to ascertaining the name of the prerequisite file, all this suffix rule does is look for a prerequisite file whose filename is the same as the target filename, but with a filename extension of `.hpp` rather than `.moc`.
+For example, if this suffix rule was passed a target filename of `TestClass.moc`, then all it would do is simply ascertain that it needs to look for a prerequisite file whose name is `TestClass.hpp`.

-+ Locating the dependency file.
++ Locating the prerequisite file.

-Once the suffix rule has established the name of the dependency file, the next step is to locate it.
-The task of specifying where the make utility should look for this dependency file, is handled by one of the vpath directives which is defined within in the Makefile - in this particular case, the `vpath %.hpp` directive.
+Once the suffix rule has established the name of the prerequisite file, the next step is to locate it.
+The task of specifying where the make utility should look for this prerequisite file, is handled by one of the vpath directives which is defined within in the Makefile - in this particular case, the `vpath %.hpp` directive.
 This directive should list one of more directories for the make utility to search through whenever it is required to go looking for any `.hpp` files.
-If the dependency file is found, and it is found to be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and dependency filenames just discussed) in order to update the target file.
+If the prerequisite file is found, and it is found to be newer than the target file - or if the target file doesn't yet exist, then this suffix rule will be invoked (using the target and prerequisite filenames just discussed) in order to update the target file.

 + Problem with this suffix rule and a workaround.